 University of California policy requires all campuses to have a Long Range Development Plan (LRDP).
 A LRDP is defined as a “physical development and land use plan to meet the academic and institutional objectives for a particular campus or medical center of public higher education” (Public Resources Code of the State of California Section 21080.09).
 It is a comprehensive document that establishes the land use patterns and relevant policies to guide implementation of facilities and infrastructure.

-The 2010 Long Range Development Plan for the UC Davis Sacramento campus, which provides the primary setting for the UC Davis Health, builds upon the plans and strategies embodied in the 1989 LRDP and other, subsequent planning.
+The 2010 Long Range Development Plan for the UC Davis Sacramento campus, which provides the primary setting for UC Davis Health, builds upon the plans and strategies embodied in the 1989 LRDP and other, subsequent planning.
 Importantly, it shares the basic goals of that previous LRDP: to provide a flexible, attractive campus environment capable of accommodating current and future operations and facilities associated with this world-class medical institution.
-The 2010 LRDP will provide a general land use plan that will allow the UC Davis Health to achieve its education, clinical, research and engagement goals.
-It is also intended to help direct the ongoing creation of an attractive campus environment which is mindful of local and global issues including sustainability.
+The 2010 LRDP provides a general land use plan that allows UC Davis Health to achieve its education, clinical, research and engagement goals.
+It is also intended to direct the ongoing creation of an attractive campus environment which is mindful of local and global issues including sustainability.

 - 2010 Long Range Development Plan (PDF)

 - Long Range Development Plan (Final EIR) - Volume I (PDF)

 - Long Range Development Plan (Final EIR) - Volume II (PDF)

 - 2020 LRDP Update (link to webpage for information, documents, and contact for comments)

 - Physical Design Framework 2020 (PDF)